m1k1o/neko/README.md

 - Check this out: https://github.com/m1k1o/neko-apps

 ### Accounts:
 - There are no accounts, display name (a.k.a. username) can be freely chosen.
-Only paword needs to match.
-Depeding on which password matches, visitor gets its privilege:
+Only password needs to match.
+Depending on which password matches, the visitor gets its privilege:
   - Anyone, who enters with `NEKO_PASSWORD` will be **user**.
   - Anyone, who enters with `NEKO_PASSWORD_ADMIN` will be **admin**.

 ### Screen size
 - Only admins can change screen size.
-- You can set default screen size, but this size **MUST** be one from list, that your server supports.
+- You can set a default screen size, but this size **MUST** be one from the list, that your server supports.
 - You will get this list in frontend, where you can choose from.

 ## Firefox